 Peter Dutton, Liberal's leader

 Peter Dutton became leader of the federal Liberal Parliamentary party after Labor won the election of May 2022.
-At the time of writing this page he still held that position.
-He has to be one of the most uninspiring party leaders in Australian history, rivalling Tony Abbott.
+In late 2024 he still held that position.
+He has to be one of the most uninspiring and dishonest party leaders in Australian history, rivalling Tony Abbott.
 Mr Dutton in particular, and the federal Liberals in general, are strong supporters the fossil fuels that are widely recognised as the main cause of climate change, ocean acidification, sea level rise and ocean warming.
 They don't seem to care that the air pollution from the burning of fossil fuels kills millions of people world-wide each year.
+(Why accept climate science?)
 Outside of Peter Dutton's imagination, in the real world, renewable energy in the forms of wind and solar have enormous potential to supply Australia with abundant cheep energy with relatively little environmental or social harm.
 Beyond that, Australia has the potential to become a world superpower in clean energy supply if we have the intelligence to ignore the Peter Duttons of this country and do what is both sensible and ethical.
 Australia's energy future (and the world's) is in renewable, sustainable, energy.

 Contact: David K. Clarke – © |